 Here at the Hovercraft Museum, we have lots of things to do and see.
-The Hovercraft Museum is a moving museum and is constantly working to restore and maintain the craft in our care.
-Our engineering hangar is open to visitors to see the craft being worked on and many of our craft such as the Princess Anne, BH7, SRN5, and SRN6s can be boarded and experienced first hand!
-Here are some of the highlights:
+The Hovercraft Museum is a working museum and is constantly restoring, preserving and maintaining the craft in our care.
+Our engineering hangar is open to visitors to see the craft being worked on and many of our craft such as The Princess Anne, BH7, SRN5, and SRN6s can be boarded and experienced first hand!
+We have over 55 craft in the collection at present and here are just some of the highlights:

 SR.N4 – “The Princess Anne”

-The James Bond film “Die Another Day” featured three hovercraft, two Osprey 5s and a Slingsby SAH 2200.
+Several Osprey 5’s and a Slingsby SAH 2200 were used, with Griffon Hovercraft Ltd providing pilots and pilot instructors.
 One of each craft used in the film can be found on display here at the museum, alongside a multimedia presentation about the filming of the hovercraft chase.

 Royal Marines LCAC “C22”

 ‘C 22’ is a Griffon 2000TDX(M) built in 1993 for the Royal Marines 539 Assault Squadron.
 1 of 4 craft built, it saw service in Iraq in 2003 before being retired in 2009 to make way for the newer generation of craft.
 The LCAC (Landing Craft Air Cushion) was also used on aid missions and on regular training exercises in Norway.